-Note: While moving the arm, a beep indicates that the correct application position has been reached.
+While moving the arm, a beep indicates when the correct application position has been reached.
+The weight amount will then be displayed and flash and the WAP indicator will lite up (Figure 28b-B).
+Press the foot pedal to hold the wheel in this position.
 Apply the weight to the correct point on the rim.